Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Main results

 \subsection{Some properties of Cheeger--Chern--Simons class}

-In this subsection we prove some basic properties of the Cheeger--Chern--Simons class, which roughly says that the Cheeger--Chern--Simons classes of a complex flat vector bundle with a flat connection with respect to different gradings are equal.
+In this subsection we prove some properties of the Cheeger--Chern--Simons class that are needed to prove Theorem \ref{thm 3.3.1}.
+These properties roughly say that the Cheeger--Chern--Simons classes of a complex flat vector bundle with flat connection with respect to different gradings are equal.

 \begin{lemma} Let $(E, v, \nabla^E)$ be a flat $\Z$-graded cochain complex of the form (\ref{eq 2.2.8}).
 If $\rk(E^+)=\rk(E^-)$, then